usmanhalalit/strana/README.md

 **That's it**, you're done with infinite scrolling.
 ___

 Strana uses the awesome [Infinite Ajax Scroll](https://github.com/webcreate/Infinite-Ajax-Scroll) jQuery plugin.
-All config supported by this plugin can be passed with Strana.
+All config options supported by this plugin can be passed with Strana.

 ```PHP
 $iasConfig = array(